Green-Currey/Hypertrace-LPJ-PROSAIL/README.md

-# LPJ-PROSAIL-ISOFIT
+# Hypertrace-LPJ-PROSAIL
-Implementation of the ISOFIT routine on LPJ-PROSAIL data
+Implementation of the forward and backwards ISOFIT routine on LPJ-PROSAIL data.